fabricethilaw/expandable-recyclerview-with-gridlayout/README.md

 License ("Expandable RecyclerView With Grid Layout")
 ---

-This porject is licensed under the [Apache Software License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This project is licensed under the [Apache Software License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 See [`LICENSE`](LICENSE) for full of the license text.